avital/fellowship.depthfirstlearning.com/index.md

 <br/>
 </p>
 <br />
- <p><b>• exhibit mathematical maturity</b>: We want to encourage fellows to target papers which introduce fundamental ideas in modern machine learning.</p>
+ <p><b>• exhibit mathematical maturity</b>: Fellows target meaningful papers which depend on fundamental concepts in fields such as mathematics, statistics, and, information theory.
+Fellows need to understand the fundamentals in order to plan a curriculum around them.  </p>
 <br />
   <p><b>• effectively communicate scientific ideas</b>: A primary responsibility of the fellow is effectively communicate ideas central to research papers, and moderate discussions with fellow participants.
-Previous experience with teaching or organinzing classes is a bonus.</p>
+Previous experience with teaching or organizing classes is a bonus.</p>
 <br />
  <p><b>• commit strongly to make the DFL sessions a success</b>: This primarily entails
 designing curricula with sufficient rigour and exercises for the classes.
 From previous iterations, we estimate this to take around 12 hours a week of time commitment for developing curriculum for each week, alongside regular feedback from the advisors.</p>